-Discuss the availability of other financial support to assist with the costs of undertaking a rural placement with your university clinical coordinator.
+Please discuss the availability of financial support to assist with the costs of undertaking a rural placement with your university placement coordinator.
+Funding supports may be available from University Departments of Rural Health or Rural Health West.

-Pre-Departure Checklist
+Pre-departure checklist